SoMee.Social [OLD] Trading Up 0% Over Last Week (ONG)

 According to CryptoCompare, “Former onG.social, SoMee.Social is a decentralized social media platform based on both Ethereum and Waves platforms.
 More information will be updated as soon as it is available. “

-It is usually not possible to purchase alternative cryptocurrencies such as SoMee.Social [OLD] directly using U.S. dollars.
-Investors seeking to acquire SoMee.Social [OLD] should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SoMee.Social [OLD] directly using U.S. dollars.
+Investors seeking to acquire SoMee.Social [OLD] should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SoMee.Social [OLD] using one of the exchanges listed above.

 Receive News & Updates for SoMee.Social [OLD] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SoMee.Social [OLD] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.